-Graduate students typically enter with teaching assistantships or fellowships and choose their research advisor by the end of their first year in the program.
-Students with prior graduate work (e.g., later years of diploma) can transfer up to half of the course requirements for the PhD degree, thus reducing the time for the degree.
+Graduate students typically enter with teaching assistantships, or fellowships and choose their research advisor by the end of their first year in the program.
+Students with prior graduate work (e.g., later years of diploma or a Masters) can transfer up to half of the course requirements for the PhD degree, thus reducing the time for the degree.

-To receive full consideration for departmental support via graduate teaching or research assistantships, prospective student must submit all application materials by February 15.
+To receive full consideration for departmental support via graduate teaching or research assistantships, prospective student must submit all application materials by January 15.
 Typically, admission decisions are made and offers sent out by March 15.
 Students have till April 15 to accept offers although it is requested that students respond earlier.
 Hence, late offers are possible.